 Your support of the used book sale and your memberships enable the Friends of the Library to purchase computers, provide funding for programming, summer reading programs, and other projects which benefit the Library.

 Thank you for supporting the Friends of Rodman Public Library!

 Purpose of the Friends of Rodman Library

-The sale takes place during Carnation Festival Week, Sunday through Thursday.
-Here are the dates and times for 2013:
+The sale takes place during the first week of the Carnation Festival, Sunday through Thursday.
+Here are the dates and times for 2017:

 The sale will be held at the main library.
 Items for sale will be on display in the auditorium, Children's program room, front lobby, and gallery.
 Items for sale include books, paperbacks, computer software, DVDs, videotapes, CDs, audio tapes, books on tape, magazines, and puzzles.
 A listing of collectible books is also available.

 The Library cheerfully accepts book donations for the Book Sale at anytime during the year.
+Books in poor condition due to water damage, mold, dirt, or missing covers and pages are not accepted.
 The drop-off is located at the Adult Circulation Desk at the Main Library.
-Small donations may be made at the Carnation Mall Branch.
+Small donations may be made at the Branch.